geoserver/geoserver/doc/en/user/source/datadirectory/configtemplate.rst

           <url>${store_url}</url>
         </coverageStore>

-Add a definition for the variable **store_url** in your
+A definition for the variable **store_url** needs to be added in

     ``geoserver-environment.properties`` ::

         store_url = file:///var/geoserver/store/teststore

-Now restart GeoServer and navigate to the store config
+Once GeoServer has been restarterd, it is possible to see that the URL in "Connection Parameters" settings now refers the variable **store_url** whose value is defined in the ``geoserver-environment.properties`` file.

 .. figure:: img/configtemplate001.png
    :align: center

-As you can see the URL in "Connection Parameters" settings now refers the variable **store_url** whose value is defined in the ``geoserver-environment.properties`` file.

 Another common use case is parameterizing connection details for a vector datastore.
 Hostname, credentials and connection pool parameters for the databases tend to change between environments.
-Once you set the variables in the ``geoserver-environment.properties`` file, you can configure the Datastore from the GeoServer UI as follows:
+Once the variables are set in the ``geoserver-environment.properties`` file, the Datastore can be configured as follows:

 .. figure:: img/configtemplate002.png
    :align: center